moorara/milad.dev/content/projects/konfig.md

 If for any reason configuration values are not read as you expected, you can use `Debug` option to see how exactly your configuration values are read.
+`Debug` accepts a `verbosity` parameter which specifies the verbosity level of logs.
 Here is an example:

 ```go